LOCATION & HOURS

 Paper Notes: Matte-Textured, loose grain, alpha-cellulose proofing paper.
 This paper is a thinner than Hahnemuhle Photo Rag 308 with slightly less optical brighteners (warm) but retains the same dMax performance of it more expensive sibling while coming in at a very attractive price-point.
 We offer this paper as the matte option in our “standard portfolio” online print service.

-For online Proofing, our general turnaround time is 24hrs during the work week (M-Thur) but that can extend to 4 business days if the studio is slammed.
+For online Proofing, our general turnaround time is 24hrs during the work week (M-Thur) but that can extend to 1 week if the studio is slammed or a paper is temporarily un-stocked due to supply issues with our vendors.
 We recommend you schedule a week+ from upload of the proof file to recieving the proof in the mail.